 Solar and wind power are projected to make very limited contributions as electrical demand rises about 30 percent by 2035.
 So keeping old plants operating makes good business sense.

-It's challenging to keep existing plants safe and up to date.
+But it's challenging to keep existing plants safe and up to date.

 The NRC has indicated that safety improvements are likely in the aftermath of melted fuel in the Japanese reactors in March.
 NRC inspectors have found some problems with U.S. equipment and procedures.
 But the agency says all sites are ready to deal with earthquakes and flooding.
 The NRC also has formed a task force to investigate further and report back in July.
 Both the task force and the NRC chairman have already suggested that changes will be needed.